Life in the UK Test: Before You Book

 Reviews

-While you can't choose which exact room you'll test in, some centres have better facilities than others.
+While you can't choose which exact room you'll sit in, some centres have better facilities than others.
 Look for reviews online if you want to know what to expect.

-1. Prepare — Start or continue your study routine
+1. Prepare.
+Start or continue your study routine (see our guide to passing first time).

 • Check you have your ID ready